 - The pigeons in Bolt surprisingly avert this.
 Even when gesturing, their wings still move like real wings, and they tend to investigate or manipulate objects with their beaks.

 - Done with a variation in the Cars movies.
 The characters don't have any appendages at all, yet they manage to write, paint, operate machinery, and hold things.
 This is usually done with a combination of prehensile antennae, prehensile windshield wipers, or clamps.

 - Kung Fu Panda has mixed uses of this trope.
 Ducks and geese are able to use their feathers like fingers, but Crane (the, well, crane) has realistic wings and uses his feet and beak to move objects.
-Lord Shen is a combination of the two, using both his wings and his feet at times.
+Lord Shen (a peacock) is a combination of the two, using both his wings and his feet at times.